 STANDARD Name Sustainable Development Goals (SDGs) Description Financial information to be attributed to the SDG Goals and/or targets as a measure of the contribution of each UN entity towards the achievement of the SDG agenda. Туре Alpha-Numeric SDG Goal Number SDG Target Number Activities will be marked with the number of the SDG target or goal to which the activity is contributing.
-Input Select from list of SDG Goals and Targets at SustainableDevelopment.un.org Syntax 17 SDG Goals169 SDG Targets Recommended Field Name SDG Goals SDG Targets The official list of SDG Goals and Targets will be used.
+Input Select from list of SDG Goals and Targets at SustainableDevelopment.un.org Syntax 17 SDG Goals 169 SDG Targets Non-SDG Recommended Field Name SDG Goals SDG Targets The official list of SDG Goals and Targets will be used.
 Multiple entries will be allowed (maximum of 10) Expenses as presented in the Financial Statements.
-(Statement of Financial Performance) Values Null value: Entities can report a null value if expenses are not linked to an SDG Goal/Target Reported in functional currency of the entity.
-Consolidated figures will be converted to USD using the UNORE on the last day of the reporting period (calendar year and/or month) Period Required: Annual Optional: Quarterly Optional: Monthly Exceptions.
+(Statement of Financial Performance) Values Reported in functional currency of the entity.
+Consolidated figures will be converted to USD using the UNORE on the last day of the reporting period Non-SDG code is to allow entities to report expenses that are not aligned to SDG Goals Period Required: Annual Exceptions.
 Constraints and Exclusions This standard requires that expenses are reported on an accrual basis, aligned with the Statement of Financial Performance.
 If an entity deems that it would be more appropriate to report expenditure on a budgetary basis, an exception may be elected to report on this basis if the following principles are met: The reported total expenditure must reconcile with the entity's total expenditure reported in the financial statements.
 The reported expenditure must cover the entity's full operations Reporting on this basis would be required in order to maintain consistency with the entity's donor reporting The entity must consistently report under this standard using the same basis each period, and inform the CEB Secretariat should they change from expenditure on a budgetary basis to accrual basis.
 A provision for this exception is made in recognition of the different business models and financial frameworks of UN system organizations, to allow organizations to report on the most appropriate basis and ensure that reporting under these standards remains consistent with other corporate external reporting.
-There will be a transitionary period for full implementation of this standard until 31 December 2021 Implementation guidance Appendix 2 Phase Approved Approval Date HLCM and UNSDG approval - Fall 2018 Validation Date Standard will be reviewed as required, in the first quarter of the calendar year.
+There was a transitionary period for full implementation of this standard until 31 December 2021.
+This standard has become mandatory from 1 January 2022 for reporting on 2021 data.
+Implementation guidance Appendix 2 Phase Approved Approval Date HLCM and UNSDG approval - Fall 2018 Validation Date Standard will be reviewed as required, in the first quarter of the calendar year.
 Data Steward CEB Secretariat